yasbbb/6502Emu/README.md

 # 6502-CPU
 Emaulation of the original 6502 processor without interrupt handling

-was trying to learn how a CPU functions by emulating one myself still need to implement unit tests and handle decimal mode
+was trying to learn how a CPU functions by emulating one myself
+<br> still need to implement unit tests and handle decimal mode </br>